 Further capital.
-As at June 2017 Novogen held US\$14.5m in cash, which on our estimates would be insufficient to complete the GDC-0084 Phase 2.
-As a conservative base case scenario, we have therefore modelled a A\$40m raising at 3.3 cents per share, based on a default discount of ~13% to the current share price of 3.8c.
-We emphasise very strongly that this is an assumption for modelling purposes and does not mean Novogen will perform such a transaction, or that it will do so at this price.
-If the company were successful in raising money at a higher share price, then this would likely represent upside to the overall valuation of 17c.
-We believe that Novogen can raise the requisite capital if it chooses to, given the provenance of its lead molecule and the continued attractiveness to Life Science investors of PI3K inhibitors as a drug class.
+As at December 2017 Kazia had A\$6.6m in cash and after the collection of near-term receivables, including an R&D tax rebate, there is around A\$15m in current assets.
+On our estimates this would be insufficient to complete the GDC-0084 Phase 2.
+As a conservative base case scenario, we have therefore modelled a A\$40m raising at 65 cents per share.
+We emphasise very strongly that this is an assumption for modelling purposes and does not mean Kazia will perform such a transaction, or that it will do so at this price.
+If the company were successful in raising money at a higher share price, then this would likely represent upside to the overall valuation.
+We believe that Kazia can raise the requisite capital if it chooses to, given the provenance of its lead molecule and the continued attractiveness to Life Science investors of PI3K inhibitors as a drug class.

-Re-rating Novogen
+Re-rating Kazia

-We see a number of events helping to re-rate Novogen over the next 12 months:
+We see a number of events helping to re-rate Kazia over the next 12 months:

-- A change of name to Kazia Therapeutics and consolidation of the stock on a 10:1 basis (shareholders are being asked to vote on these and other resolutions at the 2017 AGM on 15 November); - Publication by Genentech and its clinical investigators of the GDC-oo84 Phase I data; - Initiation of the GDC-oo84 Phase 2; - Granting of Orphan Drug Designation for GDC-oo84; - Data from the Cantrixil Phase 1; - Initial data from the GDC-0084 Phase 2
+- Publication by Genentech and its clinical investigators of the GDC-0084 Phase I data;

+- Initiation of the GDC-0084 Phase 2;

+- Data from the Cantrixil Phase 1;

+- Initial data from the GDC-0084 Phase 2